Al-Aqsa: History

-Umayyad period
+Early Islamic period

 Southwest qanatir (arches) of the Al-Aqsa.
 Qubat al-Nahawiyya is also partially visible to the right.

 In 637, the Rashidun Caliphate under Umar, the father-in-law of the Islamic prophet Muhammad, besieged and captured Jerusalem from the Byzantine Empire.
 There are no contemporary records, but many traditions, about the origin of the main Islamic buildings on the Temple Mount.
 A popular account from later centuries is that Umar was led to the place reluctantly by the Christian patriarch Sophronius.
 He found it covered with rubbish, but the sacred Rock was found with the help of a converted Jew, Ka'b al-Ahbar.
 Al-Ahbar advised Umar to build a mosque to the north of the rock, so that worshippers would face both the rock and Mecca, but instead Umar chose to build it to the south of the rock.
 It became known as al-Aqsa Mosque.
 According to Muslim sources, Jews participated in the construction of the haram, laying the groundwork for both al-Aqsa and the Dome of the Rock mosques.
 The first known eyewitness testimony is that of the pilgrim Arculf who visited about 670.
 According to Arculf's account as recorded by Adomnán, he saw a rectangular wooden house of prayer built over some ruins, large enough to hold 3,000 people.

+Umayyad period

 In 691, an octagonal Islamic building topped by a dome was built by the Caliph Abd al-Malik around the Foundation Stone, for a myriad of political, dynastic and religious reasons, built on local and Quranic traditions articulating the site's holiness, a process in which textual and architectural narratives reinforced one another.
 The shrine became known as the Dome of the Rock (قبة الصخرة, Qubbat as-Sakhra).
 (The dome itself was covered in gold in 1920.)
 In 715 the Umayyads, led by the Caliph al-Walid I, built al-Aqsa Mosque (المسجد الأقصى, al-Masjid al-'Aqṣā, lit.
 "Furthest Mosque"), corresponding to the Islamic belief of Muhammad's miraculous nocturnal journey as recounted in the Quran and hadith.
 The term "Noble Sanctuary" or "Haram al-Sharif", as it was called later by the Mamluks and Ottomans, refers to the whole area that surrounds that Rock.